 In this article, we are going to explain what effective product design is, and why making it simple is always better than making it heavy.

 The state of flow

 The “state of flow” term was first discovered by Mihaly Csikszentmihalyi, a Hungarian-American psychologist.

 According to his research, a state of flow is a challenge-skill balance.
 By acquiring the challenge that matches your skill and pushes you a little further each time, you can enter a state of flow or optimal experience.

-In this state, you lose track of the time.
+A state of flow makes you lose track of the time.
 You are doing the task just for the sake of doing it, without any interruptions.

 But what does the state of flow have to do with product design?
 Actually, quite a lot.

 As a designer, you can use the flow to direct the UI design.
 The software interface should create conditions that are favorable for the user to enter the state of flow.